joonsunn/my-VM-setup/proxmox-experience.md

 Make sure `,x-vga=on` is included.

-## Moonlight/Sunshine
+## Moonlight+Sunshine

-Having xRDP stubbornly only use `llvmpipe`, and GPU passthrough seeming to not make a difference over xRDP, decided to use Moonlight/Sunshine.
-Previous attempts using Flatpak package yielded subpar performance.
+Having xRDP stubbornly only use `llvmpipe`, and GPU passthrough seeming to not make a difference over xRDP, decided to use Moonlight+Sunshine.

 Host/server side, installed the latest package at LizardByte github: <https://github.com/LizardByte/Sunshine/releases>